machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 In practice, `FunctionToolsLoader` usually handles this automatically for discovered implementations.

-The provider scans public methods on the instance, finds those annotated with `@Tool`, generates the JSON schema from `@Param` annotations, and registers each one.
+The provider scans public methods on the instance, finds those annotated with `@Tool`, generates parameter descriptors from `@Param` annotations, and registers each one.
 Methods annotated with `@Prompt` are registered as prompts in the same setup flow.

 ### Programmatic registration